 I hope it’s slow food and a long dirk.
 I love crepes, so it would be crepes with a cup of coffee and a glass of Bourbon, probably one from Buffalo Trace.

-How did you get into spirits industry at the island of Hven?
+How did you get into the spirits industry on the island of Hven?

 We started with a kitchen and a restaurant, but we were looking for something that would help us get through the long winter.

-I entered the wine business first, wanting to be enologist, but I realized there were more possibilities in the spirits industry.
-I’m chemist by education and this is a good starting point for distiling.
+I entered the wine business first, wanting to be an enologist, but I realized there were more possibilities in the spirits industry.
+I’m a chemist by education and this is a good starting point for distilling.

 We first started distilling in 2008 and since Whisky takes time to mature, our first products were Aquavit, Vodka and Gin.
 Now they are 85% of the sales and our Gin is sold to over 30 countries.